-From the post-COVID hiring frenzy to mass layoffs and the AI boom — what 75 months of HN data reveals about tech employment cycles.
+From the post-COVID hiring frenzy to mass layoffs and the AI boom — what 75 months of tech job data reveals about employment cycles.

 2020: Shock, Then Recovery